 Arts and Crafts Brew-Off

-Art Spaces, Inc. presented the inaugural “Arts & Crafts Brew-Off,” celebrating the art of beer making.
+Art Spaces, Inc. presented the second annual “Arts & Crafts Brew-Off,” celebrating the art of beer making.
 The Brew-Off featured 12 regional home brewers in a tasting competition for non-commercial brewing.

 Included with the price of admission attendees enjoyed DJ music, tasting the home brewed beers, savory food, a commemorative pint glass and additional regional craft beers.